Become a Global Citizen!

 Our global society needs people with language proficiency, cultural understanding, and international experience.
 The variety of languages in our program will prepare students to live and work in a global environment.
 Come join us in exploring the world!

-Spanish is not just the native tongue of most of our neighbours to the south, it is the native language of many of our fellow Americans.
+Spanish is not just the native tongue of most of our neighbors to the south, it is the native language of many of our fellow Americans.
 In fact, the United States is now the world's second-largest Spanish speaking country.

 You can major in Spanish Language and Culture or minor in Spanish.
 Our major includes a balance of language, culture and literature courses, with opportunities to work in the local Spanish speaking community or do an international internship in a Spanish speaking country.
 Study and internship opportunities in Spain and throughout Latin America will help you improve your language skills and prepare you to work in a variety of fields where Spanish speakers are increasingly needed.